Managing money during a separation

 The first financial action after separation is to pull a copy of your credit report.
 You will want to review entries carefully and either close all joint accounts or change them to individual accounts.
 Alert your secured lenders of your marital status and instruct them not to allow any changes without your permission.
 You may also want to “freeze” joint bank accounts or divide any funds into two individual bank accounts.

-To avoid future problems, develop a plan to pay off your debts prior to your divorce.
-This is important because your divorce decree is an agreement between you and your spouse—not your creditors.
+During divorce proceedings five years ago, the judge in Kelly's case ruled that all community debt must be split in half, but to this day she's never seen a cent from her ex-husband.
+It's important to remember that a divorce decree is an agreement between you and your spouse—not your creditors.
 The contracts you signed with your creditors cannot be changed by a divorce decree; therefore, whoever is responsible for the debt during the marriage may still be obligated after the divorce.
 Your responsibility will ultimately be dictated by state laws.
 Since state laws vary quite a bit, you may wish to discuss your rights with a reputable divorce attorney.

 Create a new spending plan.
 Changed circumstances call for a changed budget.
 Note differences in income and expenditures and adjust your spending accordingly.